zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/libp2p-Whitepaper.rst

 Three types of data systems in particular are required for many current massively multi-user applications (MMAs, aka generally Web-based applications but also mobile phone apps and e.g. MMORPGs).
-In addition to a transactional database ("Ethereum"), a publication and download system would be required in addition to a generalised low-level "bulletin-board" system for posting messages.
+In addition to a transactional database ("Expanse"), a publication and download system would be required in addition to a generalised low-level "bulletin-board" system for posting messages.